computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 development of a global greed-virus started to get to me.

 Around the time I finally figured out the blockchain project, it became clear to me that Snowflake was probably not going to get better.
-I brought them to visit the park that was their home, and then to a wildlife rescue center in Manhattan.
+They were having horrible seizures.
+I brought them to visit the park that was once their home, and then to a wildlife rescue center in Manhattan.

-I tried to think about how I could use my new pigeon-care skills to help other birds, and learned more about the people who keep pigeons on their roofs.
-I started to make serious plans to become one of them, and this vision sustained my in the late weeks of 2017.
+In the weeks that followed, I tried to think about how I could use my new pigeon-care skills to help other birds.
+I learned more about the people who keep pigeons on their roofs, and started to make serious plans to become one of them.

 For many rooftop pigeon keepers in New York, keeping pigeons is a game, a game quite different from pigeon racing or breeding for show.
-From what I understand, pigeon keepers let their flocks out of the coop during the day, and the birds fly out and intermix with other neighboring flocks, communicating via flight.
-The hope is that all the birds will come home in the evening, along with birds from a neighboring flock.
+From what I understand, pigeon keepers release their flocks during the day, and the birds fly out and intermix with other neighboring flocks, communicating via flight.
+The pigeon keepers hope that all the birds will come home in the evening, along with birds from a neighboring flock.
 Hundreds of birds can be gained or lost in a day, and birds can be held hostage or ransomed back to their owners.